srikantpatnaik/gnu-linux.org/README.rst

 Steps for Contributors
 ------------------------

-1) Clone this repository
+1) Clone this repository and install pelican locally **pip install pelican**

-2) **pip install pelican** or install in virtualenv, you may find instructions below

-3) Create an rst file with relevant name in **content** directory.
+2) Create a rst file with relevant name in **content** directory.
-   Use the sample template below to start with
+   Use may use the sample template below to start with

 .. code:: rst